Zaid-Ajaj/the-elmish-book/chapters/commands/elmish-hackernews-exercises.md

 }
 ```

-In this exercise, add a (sticky) button at the bottom of the screen to load the *next 10* story items that haven't been loaded yet.
+Add a (sticky) button at the bottom of the screen to load the *next 10* story items that haven't been loaded yet.
 This button becomes disabled when story items are being loaded and invisible when there no more story items that can be loaded.

 Hint: refactor `LoadedStoryItem` as follows
 ```fsharp